aregsar/riverbed/Readme.md

-A-River Bed Repo Cloning to setup a new project
+A-Riverbed Repo Cloning to setup a new project

 Prerequisites: